ceticamarco/zephyrus/README.md

 to make data gathering non-volatile.

 ## Embedded Cache System
-In order to minimize the amount of calls made to the OpenWeatherMap servers, Zephyrus provides a built-in, in-memory cache data structure to store fetched weather data.
+In order to minimize the amount of calls made to the OpenWeatherMap servers, Zephyr provides a built-in, in-memory cache data structure to store fetched weather data.
-Each time a client requests any kind of weather data of a given location, Zephyrus tries to search it first on the cache system; if it is found, the cached value is returned otherwise a new API call is made and the retrieved values is added to the cache before being returned to the client.
-The expiration date, expressed in hours, is controlled via the `ZEPHYRUS_CACHE_TTL` environment variable.
-Once a cached value expires, Zephyrus retrieves fresh data from OpenWeatherMap servers.
+Each time a client requests any kind of weather data of a given location, Zephyr tries to search it first on the cache system; if it is found, the cached value is returned otherwise a new API call is made and the retrieved values is added to the cache before being returned to the client.
+The expiration date, expressed in hours, is controlled via the `ZEPHYR_CACHE_TTL` environment variable.
+Once a cached value expires, Zephyr retrieves fresh data from OpenWeatherMap servers.

-The caching system significantly improves Zephyrus performance by decreasing latency.
+The caching system significantly improves Zephyr performance by decreasing latency.
 Additionally, it helps minimize the number of API calls made to OpenWeatherMap' servers, an important factor if you are using the OpenWeatherMap free tier.